gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 ## Severity levels

-There are usually five severity levels for logs in logging frameworks: debug, info, notice/warning, error and critical.
+There are eight severity levels for logs, as described in [RFC 5424](https://tools.ietf.org/html/rfc5424) and, implemented by most of logging frameworks:

 **Debug**: It's that one that helps you to find bugs, in which you log an event, such a condition evaluated to true and a variable value, for example, and are specially